 Clayton Rawson (1906 - 1971) - Rawson was a magician and author of mystery novels featuring The Great Merlini, a professional magician and amateur detective.
 Rawson was born in Elyria, Ohio, and graduated from Ohio State University.
 He was an illusionist and a member of the Society of American Magicians.
 He was also editor of several publications including True Detective magazine and Ellery Queen's Mystery Magazine.
 He wrote four Merlini mysteries and the first Death from a Top Hat was published in 1938.
 He was also one of the founders of the Mystery Writers of America.
 More information may be found at Wikipedia

 Harry Kemelman (1908 - 1996) is best known for his series featuring rabbi David Small.
 Kemelman was born in Boston, Massachusetts, and attended Boston Latin High School and many Hebrew and Talmud classes.
 He graduated from Boston University with a degree in English and received a Master's degree from Harvard.
 He taught English in several Boston area high schools.
 Later he would work as a wage administrator and a real estate agent, but returned to teaching in 1963, He published the first rabbi David Small novel, Friday the Rabbi Slept Late in 1964.
-For more information and a bibliography, visit Wikipedia.
+For more information, visit the Clerical Detectives web site.

 Leonard Holton (1915 - 1983) is the pen name of Leonard Patrick O'Connor Wibberly.
 He was born in Dublin, Ireland.
 He worked at various jobs in journalism in London, Trinidad, and then in the United States where he moved in 1943.
 His best know detective is Father Bredder who appeared in 11 novels.
 Father Bredder is the chaplain for the Los Angeles Convent of the Holy Innocents, and a former marine sergeant and boxer.
 The first Father Bredder novel, The Saint Maker was published in 1959.
 This series of novels was the basis of the TV series Sarge.
 Wibberly actually wrote more children's books than adult books.
 He is best known for his novel The Mouse That Roared which was made into a very successful movie.
 For more information on Holton and his Father Bredder Novels, visit the Clerical Detectives web site.

 detective who is now a professor of American literature as is his wife.
 These literate mysteries are set in and around Boston.
 The series began with The Transcendental Murder which was published in 1964.
+Ms. Langton was named a Grandmaster of Mystery in 2018 by the Mystery Writers of America.
 Ms. Langton also writes children's books.
 A bibliography of her books may be found at the Fantastic Fiction web site.

 J. S. Borthwick (1923 - ) Borthwick's series detective is Sara Deane, a